 Several factors can prompt a sales tax audit:

-- Discrepancies in Reported Sales: Inconsistencies between a business’s sales tax returns and other financial filings, such as income tax returns, can raise red flags.
+Discrepancies in Reported Sales: Inconsistencies between a business’s sales tax returns and other financial filings, such as income tax returns, can raise red flags.
 For instance, if the sales reported to the state differ significantly from those reported to the IRS, it may trigger an audit.
+Even a 5-10% variance between reported gross sales and sales tax collected can flag automated review systems.

-- High Sales Volume or Rapid Growth: Businesses experiencing significant increases in sales or rapid expansion may attract attention, as the complexity of transactions can lead to unintentional errors or oversight
+High Sales Volume or Rapid Growth: Businesses experiencing significant increases in sales or rapid expansion may attract attention, as the complexity of transactions can lead to unintentional errors or oversight.
+Companies crossing $1 million in annual revenue or expanding into multiple states face heightened scrutiny.

-- Frequent Late Filings or Payments: Consistently submitting tax returns or payments after deadlines can signal poor compliance practices, prompting further investigation.
+Frequent Late Filings or Payments: Consistently submitting tax returns or payments after deadlines can signal poor compliance practices, prompting further investigation.
+Three or more late filings within a 12-month period significantly increases audit probability in most states.

-- Industry-Specific Risks: Certain industries, such as cash-intensive businesses or those with complex taxability rules, are more prone to audits due to the higher risk of non-compliance.
+Industry-Specific Risks: Certain industries, such as cash-intensive businesses (restaurants, bars, convenience stores) or those with complex taxability rules (software/SaaS, construction, healthcare), are more prone to audits due to the higher risk of non-compliance.

 Understanding these triggers can help businesses implement proactive measures to maintain compliance and reduce the likelihood of an audit.